-In 1906, Nitta expanded into the Tokachi region of Hokkaido in order to gain access to a supply of Japanese emperor oak to use as a raw material for obtaining tannin, which was essential to the company’s production at the time.
+In 1906, Nitta acquired a large area of forest in the Tokachi region of Hokkaido in search of Japanese emperor oak, which were used as the raw material for tannin, that was necessary for the production of products at that time.

 Forest Management Policy and SGEC Certification

-Nitta recognizes the multifaceted social value these forests provide and has therefore established a forest management policy, which emphasizes long-term maintenance and conservation as an important corporate social responsibility.
-Additionally, in December 2008, Nitta was certified via the forest certification system of the SGEC* and continues to conduct sustainable forest management according to an SGEC-certified forest management program.*Sustainable Green Ecosystem Council: Oversees the implementation of a certification system created for the purpose of improving the standard of forest management in Japan in response to the problem of global deforestation and forest degradation and to the rise of green consumerism.
+*SGEC(Sustainable Green Ecosystem Council): Oversees the implementation of a certification system created for the purpose of improving the standard of forest management in Japan in response to the problem of global deforestation and forest degradation and to the rise of green consumerism.